magento/devdocs/src/guides/v2.3/rest/operation-status-endpoints.md

 ## Get operations count by bulk uuid and status.

-The `GET <host>/rest/<store_code>/V1/bulk/:bulkUuid/operation-status/:status` endpoint returns amount of operations from the bulk batch in particular status.
+The `GET <host>/rest/<store_code>/V1/bulk/:bulkUuid/operation-status/:status` endpoint returns the number of operations from the bulk batch that have the specified status.

 **Response:**